GideonBrimleaf/python_bar/README.md

 # Import relative from anywhere in your project in Python

-It's no secret - importing in Python is A Hard Thing.
+It's no secret - importing in Python is _A Hard Thing_.
 I've suffered and done the hard work so you don't have to.
 The following is compatible with Python 3.3 onwards as there's no need for empty `__init__.py` files anymore to litter up your code.

 ## Simple Start